open-telemetry/oteps/text/0240-Sampling_Configuration.md

 Calling this proposal half-baked would be too generous.
 At this time it just a vision, with many questions unanswered and without any working prototype.
 Its purpose is to start a discussion on the needs and wants the Open Telemetry community might have on the subject of sampling configuration and a possible way to accomplish them.

 The focus is on head-based sampling, but a similar approach might be used for later sampling stages as well.
-Most of the technical details presented here assume Java as the platform, but should be general enough to have corresponding concepts and solutions available for other platformstoo.
+Most of the technical details presented here assume Java as the platform, but should be general enough to have corresponding concepts and solutions available for other platforms too.

 ## Motivation

-The need for sampling configuration has been explicitly or implicitly indicated in several discussions, some of them going back a number of years, see for example
+The need for sampling configuration has been explicitly or implicitly indicated in several discussions, both within the [Samplig SIG](https://docs.google.com/document/d/1gASMhmxNt9qCa8czEMheGlUW2xpORiYoD7dBD7aNtbQ) and in the wider community.
+Some of the discussions are going back a number of years, see for example

 - issue [173](https://github.com/open-telemetry/opentelemetry-specification/issues/173): Way to ignore healthcheck traces when using automatic tracer across all languages?
 - issue [679](https://github.com/open-telemetry/opentelemetry-specification/issues/679): Configuring a sampler from an environment variable
 - issue [1060](https://github.com/open-telemetry/opentelemetry-java-instrumentation/issues/1060): Exclude URLs from Tracing
 - issue [1844](https://github.com/open-telemetry/opentelemetry-specification/issues/1844): Composite Sampler
 - issue [2085](https://github.com/open-telemetry/opentelemetry-specification/issues/2085): Remote controlled sampling rules using attributes
+- otep [213](https://github.com/open-telemetry/oteps/pull/213): Add Sampling SIG research notes
 - issue [3205](https://github.com/open-telemetry/opentelemetry-specification/issues/3205): Equivalent of "logLevel" for spans
 - discussion [3725](https://github.com/open-telemetry/opentelemetry-specification/discussions/3725): Overriding Decisions of the Built-in Trace Samplers via a "sample.priority" Like Span Attribute